Slavery in Korea: Late Joseon period and decline

+According to Arnold Henry Savage Landor, who traveled to Korea in 1890 and documented his journey: "Slavery in Corea, even when it existed, was, however, always of a very mild form.
+The women were mostly employed as servants about the house, while the man tilled the ground, but in neither case was rough dealing the rule, and, far less, ill-treatment.
+They were, too, well fed and clothed; so much so, that many people used to sell themselves in order to acquire a comfortable living.
+In time of famine this must have very often occurred, and many families whose ancestors under such circumstances stood by the nobles and rich people are even to the present moment supported by them, though no longer as slaves, but rather as retainers and servants."

 The nobi system declined in the 18th and 19th centuries.
 Since the outset of the Joseon dynasty and especially beginning in the 17th century, there was harsh criticism among prominent thinkers in Korea about the nobi system.
 Even within the Joseon government, there were indications of a shift in attitude toward the nobi.
 King Yeongjo implemented a policy of gradual emancipation in 1775, and he and his successor King Jeongjo made many proposals and developments that lessened the burden on nobi, which led to the emancipation of the vast majority of government nobi in 1801.
 In addition, population growth, numerous escaped slaves, growing commercialization of agriculture, and the rise of the independent small farmer class contributed to the decline in the number of nobi to about 1.5% of the total population by 1858.
 The hereditary nobi system was officially abolished around 1886 and 1887, and the rest of the nobi system was abolished with the Gabo Reform of 1894.
 However, the nobi system lingered in some parts of the country through the Japanese period from 1910 to 1945 until the Korean War in 1950.